Without medical research, there is no solution to infectious diseases like coronavirus.

-The main focus of Garvan's COVID-19 research is to keep individuals infected with coronavirus out of critical care.
-Today, right now, we are developing targeted interventions to stop severe COVID-19 through our antibody, immunology and genomics research.
+Right now we are developing targeted interventions to stop severe COVID-19 through our antibody, immunology and genomics research.
+We've fast-tracked four research programs targeting COVID-19.

 Garvan's COVID-19 research